MARCEL DUCHAMP

 Consider, for example, the variability which is nearest to homogeneity, that of movement in space.
 Along the whole of this movement we can imagine possible stoppages; these are what we call the positions of the moving body, or the points by which it passes.
 But with these positions, even with an infinite number of them, we shall never make movement.
 They are not parts of the movement, they are so many snapshots of it; they are, one might say, only supposed stopping-places.
 The moving body is never really in any of the points; the most we can say is that it passes through them.
 But passage, which is movement, has nothing in common with stoppage, which is immobility.
 A movement cannot be superposed on an immobility, or it would then coincide with it, which would be a contradiction.
 The points are not in the movement, as parts, nor even beneath it, as positions occupied by the moving body.
 They are simply projected by us under the movement, as so many places where a moving body, which by hypothesis does not stop, would be if it were to stop.
 They are not, therefore, properly speaking, positions, but “suppositions,” aspects, or points of view of the mind.
 [Hulme translation of An Introduction to Metaphysics (supra), at pages 48 – 49.]

-Marcel Duchamp’s intent to illustrate and materialize the concept seeing-as with Fountain is clearly stated in the Dada Art journal The Blind Man, Volume 2, of May, 1917; which was organized and published by Marcel Duchamp, with two of his well-known friends in the avant-garde world of Art, the writer and art critic Henri-Pierre Roché, and the publisher of The Blind Man, the artist Beatrice Wood.
-The article in The Blind Man entitled “The Richard Mutt Case” – “Buddha of the Bathroom” written by Duchamp’s friend, the writer, editor and translator of French literature, Louise Norton, states that when Marcel Duchamp created Fountain:
+Duchamp’s intent to illustrate and materialize the concept seeing-as with Fountain is clearly stated in the Dada Art journal The Blind Man, Volume 2, of May, 1917, that was organized and edited by Marcel Duchamp together with two of his well-known friends in the avant-garde world of Art, the writer and art critic Henri-Pierre Roché, and the publisher of The Blind Man, the artist Beatrice Wood.
+In The Blind Man Duchamp’s friend, the writer, editor and translator of French literature Louise Norton, states in her article entitled “Buddha of the Bathroom” that when Marcel Duchamp created Fountain:

 He took an ordinary Article of life, placed it so that its useful significance disappeared under the new title and point of view—created a new thought for that object.
 [Emphasis added, Ed.]

-With respect to the fact that Fountain was rejected by The Society of Independent Artists and therefore not exhibited at its 1917 “First Annual Exhibition” Louise Norton states in her above referenced article “Buddha of the Bathroom”:
+With respect to the fact that Fountain was rejected by The Society of Independent Artists and not exhibited at its 1917 “First Annual Exhibition” in New York City Louise Norton states in her article in The Blind Man:

 When the jurors of The Society of Independent Artists fairly rushed to remove the bit of sculpture called Fountain sent in by Richard Mutt, because the object was irrevocably associated [with prior conceptions] in their atavistic minds with a certain natural function of a secretive sort.
-[The definition of “atavistic” is having prior conception; and in the foregoing quotation Louise Norton is therefore explaining that the jurors rejected Fountain because they “saw-it-as” a urinal, Ed.]
+[The definition of “atavistic” is having a prior conception; and in the foregoing quotation Louise Norton is explaining that the jurors rejected Fountain because they “saw-it-as” a urinal, Ed.]

-With respect to the objection that some have to classifying Fountain as a work of Art that was made by Marcel Duchamp, in her article referred to above Louise Norton states:
+The objection that some have to classifying Fountain as a work of Art that was made by Marcel Duchamp is addressed in Ms. Norton’s article in the Blind Man as follows:

 To those who say that Mr. Mutt’s exhibit may be Art, but is it the Art of Mr. Mutt since a plumber made it?
 I reply simply that the Fountain was not made by a plumber but by the force of an imagination . . . .

-“What a man sees depends both upon what he looks at and also upon what his previous visual-conceptual experience has taught him to see.”
+What a man sees depends both upon what he looks at and also upon what his previous visual-conceptual experience has taught him to see.

-“I look at a…stove….
+I look at a…stove….
 I am comparing this experience with previous experiences.
 When I say to myself…stove… l am making a little theory to account for the look of it.”

-“All things are strange.
+All things are strange.
 One can always sense the strangeness of a thing once it ceases to play any part; when we do not try to find something resembling it and we concentrate on its basic stuff, its intrinsicality.”

-“I believe that nothing can be more abstract, more unreal, than what we actually see.
+I believe that nothing can be more abstract, more unreal, than what we actually see.
 We know that all that we can see of the objective world, as human beings, never really exists as we see and understand it.
 Matter exists, of course, but has no intrinsic meaning of its own, such as the meanings that we attach to it.
-Only we can know that a cup is a cup, that a tree is a tree.”
+Only we can know that a cup is a cup, that a tree is a tree.

-“Concepts…have the disadvantage of being in reality symbols substituted for the object they symbolize….
+Concepts…have the disadvantage of being in reality symbols substituted for the object they symbolize….
 We inquire up to what point the object we seek to know is this or that, to what known class it belongs, and what kind of action, bearing, or attitude it should suggest to us.
 These different possible actions and attitudes are so many conceptual directions of our thought, determined once for all; it remains only to follow them: in that precisely consists the application of concepts to things.
 To try to fit a concept on an object is simply to ask what we can do with the object, and what it can do for us….
 This is why it happens that our knowledge of the same object may face several successive directions and may be taken from various points of view.”

-Henri Bergson (1859 – 1941), in An Introduction to Metaphysics, supra.
+[Henri Bergson, 1859 – 1941, in An Introduction to Metaphysics, supra.]

 [O]ur perceptions of the external world are habitually clouded by the verbal notions in terms of which we do our thinking.
 We are forever attempting to convert things into signs for the more intelligible abstractions of our own invention.
 But in doing so, we rob these things of a great deal of their native thinghood.